NicolasRouquette/tasksat/doc/tutorial.md

   This is the traditional planning problem that a planner will solve.

-- Step 2 - universal:
+- Step 2 - universal: prove that for any initial state and schedule the execution of which satisfies the constraints (including the initial state constraints) the properties hold:
   * ∀ initial, schedule. constraints(execution(initial, schedule)) → properties(execution(initial, schedule))

+  This is a verification mode planners normally canot do.

 In optimize mode, Step 1 finds the optimal schedule rather than just any schedule.